alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/moving-to-a-deploy-system-based-on-tfs-build.md

 %>
 {{< / highlight >}}

-Iâ€™m using the Castle WcfIntegration facility so I need to register the class in the castle config file, and finally, the only really critical step, is creating the right configuration for WCF to expose the service with SOAP 1.2 as described in [this article](http://mskold.blogspot.com/2010/02/upgrading-tfs-event-subscriptions-to.html).
+I'm using the Castle WcfIntegration facility so I need to register the class in the castle config file, and finally, the only really critical step, is creating the right configuration for WCF to expose the service with SOAP 1.2 as described in [this article](http://mskold.blogspot.com/2010/02/upgrading-tfs-event-subscriptions-to.html).
 Now I changed the build quality of one of the build and check log file to verify if service is called.
 Here is the result.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 2010-08-07 11:14:39,666 [7] DEBUG Bisubscribe.Test.Services.BuildMachine [(null)] - Called eventXML: